-BHS Qualifications (BHSQ) is committed to making sure all its activities are conducted fairly, transparently, objectively and free from bias.
+BHS Qualifications (BHSQ) is committed to making sure all its activities are conducted safely, fairly, transparently, objectively and free from bias.
 This policy is for all BHSQ customers, stakeholders and learners who wish to complain about the service provided by BHSQ and/or an BHSQ Approved Centre.
-The complaints policy addresses all aspects other than appeals about assessment decisions and quality assurance.
+The complaints policy covers all aspects other than appeals about assessment decisions.
 This is part of the BHSQ's appeals policy.

-This policy will:
+This document will: